DS505402428/SpringRESTOperation/README.md

 ##  Sample REST Endpoints

-Assuming you are working with a `JobPost` object:
+We are working with a `JobPost` object:

 ### GET all job posts
 ```http